KajoRudzinski/SubtitlesToBlog/README.md

 You can either choose to setup a default directory or provide a temporary one during the execution.
 Execution is run for the first found .srt file in chosen directory.
 Text file is then saved to this directory as well.

-In order run the script - run app.py in src folder.
+In order run the script get the src and run app.py.

 Enjoy :)